sergioloporto/WP-Reliable-Cookie-Bar/readme.txt

 Coming soon

 ## Changelog
+* Version: 1.4: made text and button in a column + height fit-content
 * Version: 1.3: enhanced css
 * Version: 1.2: Fixed typo and fixed css
 * Version: 1.1: Fixed position of text for some users